-- 9. (1) An employee, and his spouse and dependent children resident in the Cayman Islands, are entitled to the following medical, dental and optical benefits, provided that the Cayman Islands Government is the employee's principal employer - (a) medical treatment as follows - (i) free non-elective medical treatment in accordance with the health insurance coverage provided by the insurance company for the time being providing medical coverage for the Government of the Islands but not restricted by any lifetime monetary limit; in all other circumstances the responsibility for the cost of medical treatment rests with the employee; - (ii) where the employee or family member is referred to an overseas hospital the patient is also entitled to free transportation to and from the overseas hospital, and, if being treated as an outpatient, to the reimbursement of any accommodation costs incurred during treatment, in accordance with the health insurance coverage provided by the company for the time being providing medical coverage for the Government of the Islands; and - (iii) if the employee, or family member who is normally resident in the Cayman Islands, dies while being treated overseas, the Government will meet the transportation costs of returning the body to the Cayman Islands or, if the employee was recruited overseas, the country of residence; - (b) free dental treatment other than cosmetic dentistry (as determined by the Chief Dental Officer), in accordance with the health insurance coverage provided by the company for the time being providing medical coverage for the Government of the Islands; and - (c) an optical benefit consisting of the testing of eyes once every two years (or six months in the case of pilots and twelve months for Scenes of Crime staff) and the cost of lenses once every two years, in accordance with the health insurance coverage provided by the company for the time being providing medical coverage for the Government of the Islands. - (2) For the purposes of subparagraph (1) a Caymanian employee's dependent child shall be considered to be resident in the Cayman Islands where the child - (a) is in full-time education at an education institution outside the Cayman Islands; and
+- 9. (1) An employee, and their spouse and dependent children resident in the Cayman Islands, are entitled to the following medical, dental and optical benefits, provided that the Cayman Islands Government is the employee's principal employer - (a) medical treatment as follows - (i) free non-elective medical treatment in accordance with the health insurance coverage provided by the insurance company for the time being providing medical coverage for the Government of the Islands but not restricted by any lifetime monetary limit; in all other circumstances the responsibility for the cost of medical treatment rests with the employee; - (ii) where the employee or family member is referred to an overseas hospital the patient is also entitled to free transportation to and from the overseas hospital, and, if being treated as an outpatient, to the reimbursement of any accommodation costs incurred during treatment, in accordance with the health insurance coverage provided by the company for the time being providing medical coverage for the Government of the Islands; and - (iii) if the employee, or family member who is normally resident in the Cayman Islands, dies while being treated overseas, the Government will meet the transportation costs of returning the body to the Cayman Islands or, if the employee was recruited overseas, the country of residence;

-(b) would be resident in the Cayman Islands if it were not for the attendance at the overseas education institution.
+- (b) free dental treatment other than cosmetic dentistry (as determined by the Chief Dental Officer), in accordance with the health insurance coverage provided by the company for the time being providing medical coverage for the Government of the Islands; - (c) an optical benefit consisting of the testing of eyes once every two years (or six months in the case of pilots and twelve months for Scenes of Crime staff) and the cost of lenses once every two years, in accordance with the health insurance coverage provided by the company for the time being providing medical coverage for the Government of the Islands; and - (d) in the case of an employee who dies in service, the employee's eligible dependants shall continue to receive dependant medical benefits for three months following the employee's death. - (2) For the purposes of subparagraph (1) a Caymanian employee's dependent child shall be considered to be resident in the Cayman Islands where the child - (a) is in full-time education at an education institution outside the Cayman Islands; and - (b) would be resident in the Cayman Islands if it were not for the attendance at the overseas education institution.